GPflow/GPflow/README.md

 | [VBPP](https://github.com/st--/vbpp) | Implementation of "Variational Bayes for Point Processes".|
 | [DGPs_with_IWVI](https://github.com/hughsalimbeni/DGPs_with_IWVI) | Deep Gaussian Processes with Importance-Weighted Variational Inference|

-If you would like your project listed here, let us know - or simply open a Pull Request that adds your project to the table above!
+If you would like your project listed here, let us know - or simply [open a pull request](https://github.com/GPflow/GPflow/compare) that adds your project to the table above!

 ## Compatibility